Why Real Cameras Still Matter

 I must admit to have been brought reluctantly into the world of smart phone cameras.
 I was one of those people who held on to the Blackberry for yes, the keyboard, and someone who preferred to shoot with a manual DSLR.
 It wasn’t until I was introduced to the Hipstamatic app on the iPhone that I started to see the potential.
 Hipstamatic came out around 2009 and it used filters that could simulate all sorts of film types and lens distortions.
 In addition, the interface was designed to look like an old camera.
 The effects were amazing, creative and fun and I was hooked.
 It was like drawing with crayons when you have been trained to paint with oils.

 That doesn’t mean I didn’t continue to be frustrated with smart phone cameras due to their lack of control over the settings and their lousy zoom.
-For everyday snaps they were fine but even with higher resolutions and 3rd party lenses, I figured they could never replace a real camera, even for travel photography.
+For everyday snaps they were fine but even with higher resolutions and 3rd party lenses, I figured they could never replace a real camera, especially for travel photography.

 So I was intrigued when a friend let me borrow his Huawei P20 Pro.
 The camera on this android phone can shoot 40MP images in RAW format, and you can control aperture, shutter speed and ISO plus it uses a Leica lens, considered to be the best manufacturer of lenses in the business.
 This seemed an amazing breakthrough in smart phone technology.
 I had to learn more.